shrutikapoor08/devjoke/README.md

 # Dev Joke
 #### Send me a PR if you know a good Dev Joke.

+Q: Why do they call it hyper text?

+A: Too much JAVA.

+***

 Q: How did the Coder CEO build his company headquarters?
 A: By calling the Constructor();